 If you have big ambitions for your mobile food business, eventually (perhaps even at start up) you’re going to have so much to do that you can’t do it all yourself.
 When that day comes, it’s time to hire your first food truck employee.

-3 tips to help you manage hiring your first food truck employee:
+3 tips to help hiring your first food truck employee:

 You can’t just hire people, pay them with a wad of cash every two weeks and then lather, rinse, repeat.
 Start by learning everything you need to know about becoming an employer.